Non-Parametric Data-Driven Background Modelling using Conditional Probabilities

 As a case study, the recently published search for decays of the Higgs boson into a $Z$~boson and a light hadronic resonance is used, where a multivariate classifier is used to target possible BSM signal resonances.
-Here, the blinding variable is the invariant mass of the $Z$~boson and the light resonance, which peak around $125~\text{GeV}$, the mass of the observed Higgs boson.
+Here, the blinding variable is the invariant mass of the $Z$~boson and the light resonance, which peaks at approximately $125~\text{GeV}$, the mass of the observed Higgs boson.
 The variables learnt by the cGAN are four jet substructure variables, largely based on tracking information, which are used as input to a multivariate classifier that is trained for signal to background discrimination.
 Given an estimate of the inclusive invariant mass distribution, the cGAN then provides estimates of these variables for the background in the SR, from which the output of the classification neural network may be calculated.
 A requirement on the output of the classifier may then be applied to these generated events, providing an estimate of the background in the SR after the multivariate classification requirement.
-A binned likelihood fit to the invariant mass distribution of these data events may then be performed using a signal model and the cGAN-based background template, to test for a possible signal.
+An extended, binned, profile likelihood fit to the invariant mass distribution of these data events may then be performed using a signal model and the cGAN-based background template, to test for a possible signal.

-To demonstrate the performance of the cGAN method, it is used to estimate the substructure variables for the dominant $Z+\text{jets}$ background in the $H\to Za\to \ell\ell + {\rm jet}$ search described above.
+To demonstrate the performance of the cGAN method, it is used to estimate the substructure variables for the dominant $Z+\text{jets}$ background in the $H\to Za\to \mu\mu\text{j}$ search described above.
 The cGANs are trained using Keras~\cite{chollet2015keras} with the Tensorflow backend~\cite{tensorflow2015-whitepaper}.
-Only events with exactly two tracks associated to the jet and $m_{\ell\ell\text{j}}$ in the sidebands of the SR, $90<m_{\ell\ell\text{j}}<123~\text{GeV}$ or $135<m_{\ell\ell\text{j}}<190~\text{GeV}$, are used in the cGAN training.
-The input variables are transformed so that they are in the range -1 to 1.
+Only events with exactly two tracks associated to the jet and $m_{\mu\mu\text{j}}$ in the sidebands of the $m_{\mu\mu\text{j}}$ selection of the SR, $90<m_{\mu\mu\text{j}}<123~\text{GeV}$ or $135<m_{\mu\mu\text{j}}<190~\text{GeV}$, are used in the cGAN training.
+Of the events that represent data in this study, 25\% are withheld from the cGAN training to quantify the performance of the cGANs.
+No MLP selection is applied to the events used to train the cGANs.
+The feature variables are transformed so that they are in the range -1 to 1.